October 2024

 For a few decades, a group of researchers has been working to tackle this problem using computers.
 “At first, the paradigm was very physics-based,” says Mohammed AlQuraishi, an HMS fellow in therapeutic science and an assistant professor of systems biology at Columbia University.
 “You start with a protein sequence, you understand the types of energies involved in protein folding, and you try to emulate that on a computer.”

-AlQuraishi was one of the first scientists to test if another approach could work: Instead of baking physics into the computations, could an AI model just comb through data on amino acid sequences and the corresponding molecules modeled in labs and learn how to fold proteins on its own?
+While working as a fellow in the laboratory of Peter Sorger, the Otto Krayer Professor of Systems Pharmacology at HMS, AlQuraishi was among the scientists first testing if another approach could work: Instead of baking physics into the computations, could an AI model just comb through data on amino acid sequences and the corresponding molecules modeled in labs and learn how to fold proteins on its own?
 That’s the general premise of deep learning.
 A model like ChatGPT, for example, isn’t explicitly taught vocabulary or grammar.
 Instead, it learns to recognize patterns by being fed huge quantities of text.

-In 2018, AlQuraishi, then a fellow in the HMS Laboratory of Systems Pharmacology, released an AI model using this approach that could make pretty good estimates of protein structures about six times faster than other existing methods.
+In 2018, AlQuraishi released an AI model using this approach that could make pretty good estimates of protein structures about six times faster than other existing methods.
 Another deep learning model developed in the lab of Debora Marks, a professor of systems biology in the Blavatnik Institute at HMS, came out several months later.
 At the time, AlQuraishi recalls, colleagues in the field were skeptical that this approach could ever be accurate enough.
 “The consensus was, ‘this is kind of cute, but ultimately you need physics to make this really work, right?’ ” he says.

 The skeptics didn’t know it then, but a turning point was near.
 It arrived in 2020.
 Computational biologists had convened for a biennial competition, called the Critical Assessment of Structure Prediction, or CASP — akin to the Olympics of protein structure prediction.
 The contest works like this: Organizers release amino acid sequences for a number of proteins whose folded structures have already been modeled in labs using experimental methods but haven’t yet been made publicly available.
 Contestants then use computer models they’ve developed to predict how those proteins will fold based only on the sequences.
 Whoever’s model comes closest to the actual folded proteins wins.